hieuvp/xpath-html/README.md

 ### `fromPageSource(html).findElement(expression)`

-> Making XPath query against an HTML document.
-> Locates an element on the page.
+> Locate an element on the page.
 > The returned source is a representation of the underlying DOM:
 > do not expect it to be formatted
 > or escaped in the same way as the raw response sent from the web server.